Social Media Profile Picture Sizes for Every Platform in 2026 — The Complete Guide

 - Accepted formats: JPG, PNG, GIF

-Because Twitter content moves fast and the profile photo appears at tiny sizes in the feed, simplicity matters more here than on most other platforms.
+Because Twitter content moves fast and the profile photo appears at tiny sizes, simplicity matters more here than on most other platforms.
 A clear face with strong contrast against the background, or a clean simple logo, reads better at 48 pixels than a complex or detailed image.
-If you are using a personal photo, a tighter crop with your face filling more of the frame tends to perform better than a wider shot where your face is small relative to the surrounding space.

 Facebook Profile Picture Size in 2026

 Facebook is one of the more inconsistent platforms for profile photo display because the photo appears in different shapes depending on where it is being viewed.
-On your timeline and personal profile page it is displayed as a circle.
-On business pages the photo can appear as a square in certain contexts.
-Facebook recommends uploading at least 180×180 pixels, though higher resolution is always better as it gives the platform more to work with when scaling for different surfaces and screen sizes.
+On your timeline it is displayed as a circle.
+On business pages it can appear as a square in certain contexts.

 - Recommended upload: 180×180 pixels minimum